LikeLakers2/beeboat/README.md

 unfinished_servers.json - a JSON data set for servers that are still in the process of having the script sent to them.

 script.txt - Where the script that is sent is stored.
 Check the Tools directory for a script that will automatically split the messages every 2000 characters.

+Also make sure you actually look at the code, and have a decent knowledge of ruby.
+I will not help debug the bot if you run it.